whyvo1/Attribute-Base-Modifier/README.md

 abmrule <rule_id> [enable|disable]
 ```

-Specifically, you can enable or disable a rule by this command.
+You can enable or disable a rule by this command.

 **This command is for debugging.**